 (Music: Haunting music)

-[SW] Within those conditions Sansevieria do very well – that’s the snake plant ”
+[SW] Within those conditions Sansevieria do very well – that’s the snake plants.

 [SW]I would say pothos will do very well in low light any of those trailing philodendrons.

-6:20[SW]5:22 Its H-O-Y-A and they’re beautiful house plants and those can actually bloom indoors.
-We have one that’s been blooming for the past like couple months blooming off and on so those are really nice for dorms too.
+[SW] Its H-O-Y-A and they’re beautiful house plants and those can actually bloom indoors.
+We have one that’s been blooming for the past like couple months blooming off and on so those are really nice for dorms too I would say.

 Trial and error are a huge part of the plant-growing process so don’t be afraid to start.
 And hopefully, some of these tips will help you start your journey off successfully.